blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 	- i.
 Communication (68:4)
 	- ii.
 Story (20:9)
 	- iii.
 Speech (66:33)
 - b.
-Technical: words, actions, taqreer (decisions), Sifat (Moral/Physical Characteristics) of Muhammad
+Technical: words, actions, **taqreer** (decisions), **Sifat** (Moral/Physical Characteristics) of Muhammad

 D. Definition of Sunnah

 - a.
 Linguistic: Path
 - b.
-Technical: way of Muhammad
+Technical: Way of Muhammad

 E. Is Sunnah and Hadeeth are Synonymous?

 - a.
-Sunnah and Hadeeth are synonymous in the perspective that it is attributed to Muhammad (s)
+Sunnah and Hadeeth are synonymous in the perspective that it is attributed to Muhammad (SAW)
 - b.
 Sunnah actually means physical application/Implementation of Sharee’ah
 - c.
 This is because Prophet said "alaikum bi sunnathi wa sunnathi khulafa rashideena, mahdeena, mimba’deena" and which includes Sunnah of Khulafa Rashideen